datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L00-open-a-shapefile.md

     ## ymax        : 4713359

 #Import a line and point shapefile

-#ON YOUR OWN ACTIVITY
+>#ON YOUR OWN ACTIVITY
+>

-Using the steps above, import the HARV_roadStream and HARVtower_UTM18N layers into R.
+>Using the steps above, import the HARV_roadStream and HARVtower_UTM18N layers into R.
-Answer the following questions:
+>Answer the following questions:

-1. What type of R spatial object is created when you import each layer?
+>1.
+What type of R spatial object is created when you import each layer?
-2. What is the extent and CRS for each object?
+>2.
+What is the extent and CRS for each object?
-3. Do the files contains, points, lines or polygons?
+>3.
+Do the files contain, points, lines or polygons?
-4. how many spatial objects are in each object?
+>4.
+How many spatial objects are in each file?
+>
+>Discuss the data with your neighbor as you work through this challenge!